vjp23/UnsupervisedLearning/README.txt

 This project has been implemented in Python.
 To run the code, navigate to the directory containing it, and create a new Conda environment using the requirements.txt file:

-conda create --name vpmla3 --file requirements.txt
+conda create --name env_name --file requirements.txt

 Next, activate the virtual environment:

-source activate vpmla3
+source activate env_name

 Finally, run each of the experiments described in the report by navigating to the directory and running the experiment in unsupervised_learning.py using the run_experiments function: